 - Trauma: Most fractures occur because of trauma.
 Trauma may include a serious car accident, a fall at home, or a tackle during a game of football.

 - Overuse: Overuse is common among athletes such as baseball pitchers, basketball and tennis players, dancers, and gymnasts, and may result in a fracture.

 - Osteoporosis: Osteoporosis is a bone disease that occurs when the body doesn’t produce enough bone, loses too much bone, or both.
 This condition accounts for many fractures due to weak, brittle bones.

 Types of Fractures

-Fractures are classified in two main categories: simple and open.
+Fractures are classified into two main categories: simple and open.
 Simple or closed fractures are broken bones that do not penetrate the skin and remain within the body.
-Open fracture do penetrate the skin and expose the bone as well as deep tissues to the exterior.
+Open fractures do penetrate the skin and expose the bone as well as deep tissues to the exterior.
 There are many types of simple and compound fractures that include:

 - Greenstick Fractures

 - Transverse Fractures